19 reasons to skip the main course and go straight to the dessert truck

 4. Gourmet Doughnuts

-Doughnuts are probably one of the most well known and popular desserts in bakeries and other chains stores, which is a good indication for basing a dessert truck business on.
+Doughnuts are probably one of the most well known and popular desserts in bakeries and other chain stores, which is a good indication for basing a dessert truck business on.

 And you don’t have to settle for the basic doughnut and can give it an upgrade with gourmet options from a bakery food truck.